SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 <a name="switching-project-version"></a>
 ### Switching between project versions

-To switch to a different version of the project, click **Projects** in the navigator, select the version you want to switch to and click on pull option.
+To switch to a different version of the project, click **Projects** in the navigator, select the version you want to switch to and click **Pull**.
 The version switch message will show up in the respective project tile.

 ![Version Pull](/images/zementis/mlw-app-project-version-pull.png)